 Of course seen as an individual, the immigrant in my scenario does not have any kind of detrimental effect on Britain.
 The problem arises when we are discussing not one immigrant but several million.
 It’s the same problem as salting stew: a little adds flavour, a lot spoils the dish.
 It’s not a question of principle but of numbers.

 Almost no one has anything against a model immigrant family, hand-chosen by the BBC to represent all Europe’s immigrants, coming to live in Britain.
-What people do object to is becoming a minority in the places where they and their families have lived, often for centuries.
+What people do object to is becoming a minority in the places where they and their families have lived, often for centuries and sometimes even millennia.
 They are against their culture being transformed by the influx of millions of people, some assimilable and some not, some hostile to the natives and some not, but all from very different cultures.
-They are against elitist politicians, university lecturers and media commentators telling them that to want to be surrounded by people like yourself is bigoted and narrow-minded; perhaps even ‘hateful’.
-And yet if in 20 years everyone agrees that the ‘bigots’ were right after all and this whole experiment in multiculturalism and demographic instability goes horribly wrong, these same elites will tell us it is our job to clean up their mess they have made, while denying all the while having done so.
-For this to work many facts will have to do down the memory hole.
+They are against elitist politicians, progressive university lecturers and media commentators telling them that to want to be surrounded by people like yourself is bigoted and narrow-minded; perhaps even ‘hateful’.
+And yet if in 20 years everyone agrees that the ‘bigots’ were right after all and this whole experiment in multiculturalism and demographic instability has gone horribly wrong, these same elites will tell us it is our job to clean up their mess they have made, while denying all the while their role in it all.

-It may be possible to show why a multicultural society is better than a monoculture but pretending that the debate is over ‘one or two’ immigrants is very dishonest.
+It may be possible to show why a multicultural society is better than a monoculture though I still haven’t seen it done.
+But what is really dishonest is pretending that the debate is over ‘one or two’ immigrants.